Elias Díaz Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 21st-ranked team ERA among all MLB pitching staffs (4.47).
+- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.47).

-- Marlins pitchers combine to rank 19th in baseball in home runs surrendered (58 total, 1.2 per game).
+- Marlins pitchers combine to allow 58 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Perez (1-0) takes the mound for the Marlins to make his third start of the season.

-- His last appearance came on Thursday against the Washington Nationals, when the right-hander went five innings, surrendering one earned run while allowing three hits.
+- The righty's most recent time out was on Saturday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.